PaulTR/AndroidDemoProjects/README.md

 Death Star Watch Face: Custom watch face using images as the watch face hands.

 EventDrivenHierarchicalViews: Example of using a container view with an update method to force all children views to update.

+Face Detection: Sample using the Face Detection API from Play Services.
+Goes over detecting faces and landmarks on a still image for drawing over a picture.

 Flashlight: Can't be an Android developer without making a flashlight app, right?